erithobra/databases/relational-database-modeling/README.md

 - Instructor
 - Course

-Now we'll go over how we created the ERD given below.

-You can use ERD Cardinality for reference.
+We can use ERD Cardinality for reference.

 ![](./images/erd_cardinality.png)